aws-powertools/powertools-lambda-typescript/docs/features/idempotency.md

     2. Replace the Security Group ID and Subnet ID to match your VPC settings.

-Once setup, you can find a quick start example for Cache in [the persistent layers section](#cachepersistencelayer).
+Once setup, you can find a quick start example for using a cache in [the persistent layers section](#cachepersistencelayer).

 ### MakeIdempotent function wrapper